wjakob/nanogui/docs/compilation.rst

    # Specify VS Version AND 64bit, otherwise it defaults to 32.
    # The version number and year may be different for you, Win64
    # can be appended to any of them.
+   # 32 bit Windows builds are /not/ supported
    $ cmake -G "Visual Studio 14 2015 Win64" ..

    # Either open the .sln with Visual Studio, or run